cgalab/genpoly-hilbert/README.md

 # Usage:

-    make_hilbert --number N --output XYZ
+    make_hilbert --number <N> --output <OUTPUTFILE>

-where N is a positive integer.
+where N is a positive integer and OUTPUTFILE is the name of the output file

 # Generating polygonal data